Forfar: Railway

-Bus
+Buses

-There are Stagecoach Strathtay bus services to Dundee, Arbroath, Kirriemuir, Brechin and other places.
+Local bus services are operated predominantly by Stagecoach Strathtay, Moffat & Williamson and JP Coaches.
+Key routes connect the town with Dundee, Kirriemuir, Edzell and Arbroath.

 Climate

 As with most of the British Isles, Forfar has an oceanic climate (Köppen: Cfb).
 The nearest weather station to Forfar is located around 3 miles (5 km) north of Forfar, and is 91 m above sea level.

 Local sport

 Football

 The town is home to semi-professional football club Forfar Athletic, who are members of the Scottish Professional Football League and currently play in League Two and two SJFA clubs, Forfar West End, and Forfar United, who both currently play in the Midlands Football League.
 Forfar Athletic's ground, Station Park, plays host to matches featuring Dundee United Reserves.

-Youth and Women's Football is available in the town, with Forfar Boys F.C (boys only), Lochside Boys F.C (boys only) and Forfar Farmington F.C (boys, girls and women's) All the clubs have SFA Quality Mark Award at some level.
+Youth and women's football is available in the town, with Forfar Boys F.C (boys only), Lochside Boys F.C (boys only) and Forfar Farmington F.C (boys, girls and women).
+All the clubs have SFA Quality Mark Award at some level.